Na navigaci | Klávesové zkratky

 {

-private(write) string $name; // this would be more intuitive
+private(write) string $name; // more intuitive syntax

 }

-• we can declare them in interfaces
+• We can properly declare them in interfaces

 $this->getUser()->getIdentity()->getName()